bharatm11/Geomagic_Touch_ROS_Drivers/README.md

 ROS packages developed by the [Group of Robots and Intelligent Machines](http://www.romin.upm.es/) from the [Universidad Politécnica de Madrid](http://www.upm.es/internacional).
 This group is part of the [Centre for Automation and Robotics](http://www.car.upm-csic.es/) (CAR UPM-CSIC).

+The branch _dual-phantom-beta_ supports connection with dual phantom devices.
+This branch is in beta phase and is not fully tested.

 ## Installation

 1. Install Dependencies